Southern New Hampshire University: Campus

 The campus is partly in the South Hooksett census-designated place, within the town of Hooksett, and partly in the city of Manchester.
+The campus spans more than 300 acres along the Merrimack River and includes academic buildings, residence halls, athletic facilities, and administrative offices.
+Because the majority of SNHU students are enrolled in online programs, the physical campus supports primarily undergraduate residential programs.

 Academics

 Robert Frost Hall, named for American poet Robert Frost, is located on the university's main campus in Manchester, New Hampshire.

 SNHU's College of Online & Continuing Education offices, located in the Manchester Millyards near SNHU Arena.

 SNHU has an admissions rate of 88%.
 In 2021, U.S. News & World Report ranked the university #131-171 in Regional Universities North.

 Colleges and schools

 Southern New Hampshire University offers undergraduate, graduate, doctoral, and certificate programs through its multiple colleges and schools.
 The colleges and schools that compose SNHU are: